Manikanta-7342/IntelOneAPI_TraffiKAI/README.md

 ## Usage

 Steps to run this project:
-STEP 1: Download the models and the weights from the drive link provided below.
+STEP 1: Download the models, resources and test folders from the drive link provided below.
 STEP 2: Clone the GitHub repository.
+STEP 3: Create a new Conda environment and install the required libraries present in the requirements.txt through the Intel channel.
-STEP 3: Run the code provided below in the terminal of the project folder.
+STEP 4: Run the code provided below in the terminal of the project folder.

 Install the requirements:
 ```